Skip to main content

 Key Ideas about this Work of Art

-• Sir William Pepperrell was one of the wealthiest men in New England in the 18th century.
-When the American Revolution began, he supported the British government as a loyalist.
-In 1776 he moved to London, England, to escape the conflict.
-Artist John Singleton Copley painted this portrait of Pepperell and his family in London.
+• William Pepperrell was one of the wealthiest people in colonial New England in the 18th century.
+When the American Revolution began, he supported the British.
+He moved to London to escape the conflict.

 Learn More